-You can vacuum the pool any time debris begins to accumulate at the bottom.
+You can vacuum the pool any time debris begins to accumulate at the bottom—for example, after there is a heavy storm or any inclement weather.
 For regular maintenance, plan to vacuum it at least once per week to help remove any excess dirt from the water.

 Q. Is it OK to leave a pool vacuum in the pool?

 It depends on the specific product.
-Some above ground pool vacuums are made to stay in the pool for an extended period of time, but generally, you should remove the vacuum after the pool is clean.
+Some above-ground pool vacuums are made to stay in the pool for an extended period, but generally, the vacuum should be removed after the pool is clean.
 Chemicals in the water can cause premature wear on the pool vacuum if it’s left in the water indefinitely.